-Follow these steps to create a minimal scene which uses the MtNavigator plug-in:
+Follow these steps to create a minimal scene which uses MtNavigator:

-- 1. Add to a new container named Nav to a GeoImage plug-in and set: - a.
+- 1. Add Geolmage to a new container named Nav and set: - a.
 Set Use Base Map to Off. - b.
 Set Map Size to 700.0. - 2.
-Add the CWMClient plug-in to the container Nav. - 3.
-Add the Navigator plug-in to the container Nav. - 4.
-Add MTNavigator to the container Nav and set Nav as Georeference Container.

-- Add the NavFinder plug-in to the container Nav and select Map-Start as Hop Point.
-Add a new container Atlas as child of Nav and add the Atlas plug-in to it.
+Add CWMClient to the container Nav. - 3.
+Add Navigator to the container Nav. - 4.
+Add MTNavigator to the container Nav and set Nav as Georeference Container. - 5.
+Add NavFinder to the container Nav and select Map-Start as Hop Point. - 6.
+Add a new container Atlas as child of Nav and add Atlas to it.